affinidi/reference-app-affinidi-vault/samples/affinidi-usecase-eventi/docs/iota-framework-recommendation.md

 };
 ```

+### 6. Run Application

-### Run The application to experience the Affinidi Iota framework
+Run The application to experience the Affinidi Iota framework.
 Try the App with Affinidi Iota Framework and click on `Give Me Recommendations` button on the landing page.

 > [!NOTE]